SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Spam Complaint Rate**

 Percentage of “accepted” messages that have a spam complaint.
+Calculated by _number of spam complaints / number of messages delivered._

 **Spam Complaints**